 SSL Certificate Expiration Monitoring

-To monitor the expiration date of an SSL Certificate, many systems administrators will simply set a calendar reminder.
+To monitor SSL certificate expiration, many systems administrators will simply set a calendar reminder.
 While this is old school, it is an effective measure.
-Additionally, you can routinely use or SSL Certificate Decoder tools to check the certificate validity dates or use the openssl and keytool commands written about below.
+Additionally, you can routinely use our SSL Certificate Decoder tools to check the certificate validity dates or use the openssl and keytool commands written about below.

 Automated certificate renewal with ACME is becoming an industry standard, so if you are able to use a Certificate Authority (CA) that supports the ACME protocol, like Sectigo, that is also a good route to replace monitoring with automated renewal.